Yerlanalim/blvl-TB-27-06/README.md

 ## Contributing

 We welcome contributions!
-Please see our <a href="https://github.com/techblitzdev/TechBlitz/blob/main/CONTRIBUTING.md">CONTRIBUTING.md</a> for details.
+Please see our <a href="https://github.com/techblitzdev/BizLevel/blob/main/CONTRIBUTING.md">CONTRIBUTING.md</a> for details.

 ## Feedback

-If you have any feedback, please reach out to us at team@techblitz.dev
+If you have any feedback, please reach out to us at team@bizlevel.kz

 ## Security

-You can view our security policy [here](https://github.com/techblitzdev/TechBlitz/blob/main/SECURITY.MD)
+You can view our security policy [here](https://github.com/techblitzdev/BizLevel/blob/main/SECURITY.MD)

 ## License